pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup.md

 ## Step 8: Get the cluster controller - dmctl

-dmctl is a command line tool used to control DM clusters.
+dmctl is a command-line tool used to control DM clusters.
 You are recommended to [use dmctl via TiUP](maintain-dm-using-tiup.md#dmctl).

 dmctl supports both the command mode and the interactive mode.
 For details, see [Maintain DM Clusters Using dmctl](dmctl-introduction.md#maintain-dm- clusters-using-dmctl).